Errors

 MySQL

-The MySQL backend can throw instances of the mysql_soci_error, which is publicly derived from soci_error and has an additional public err_num_ member containing the MySQL error code (as returned by mysql_errno()):
+The MySQL backend can throw instances of the mysql_soci_error, which is publicly derived from soci_error and overrides get_backend_error_code() to return the MySQL error code (as returned by mysql_errno()):

 int main()